 Day 5 - Angkor - the jungle temples

 Morning forest hike to visit the spectacular Phnom Bakheng Temple and the huge jungle-clad ruin of Preah Khan.
 Enormous roots and screeching parakeets make this atmospheric temple one of everyone’s favourites.
-After a midday break, we continue with a short walk to Ta Keo via the remote and rarely visited Ta Nei Temple.
-Ta Prom – the famous ‘Tomb Raider’ Temple – maintains our jungle theme & concludes the day’s visit.
+After a midday break, we continue with a short forest hike to Ta Keo via the remote and rarely visited Ta Nei Temple.
+Ta Prom – the famous ‘Tomb Raider’ Temple – keeps to the jungle theme and concludes our day’s visit.

 Overnight: Siem Reap Transport: Minibus, Walk, Meals: B,